gourmetgate/docdump/database/database-conventions.md

 A mapping table connects two entities with a many-to-many relationship.
 The table name should follow this schema:
 `{entity1_name}_to_{entity2_name}`.
 Example `user_to_category`.

-The `to` does not often appear in a normal column name and helps to recognise mapping tables just by its name.
+The `to` does not often appear in a normal column name and helps to recognise a mapping table just by its name.

 ### Primary key